ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/qdl/fnal/readme.txt

-         fnal/new/at.qdl - entry point (in client cfg) for token, refresh and exchange phase. fnal/new/get_service.qdl - gets the service record (e.g. dunpro) from LDAP fnal/new/get_user.qdl - gets the user's record (e/g/ bob@fnal.gov) from LDAP fnal/new/rtx.qdl - actual processing of refreh and exchange phases.
+         fnal/new/at.qdl - entry point (in client cfg) for token, refresh and exchange phase. fnal/new/get_service.qdl - gets the service record (e.g. dunpro) from LDAP fnal/new/get_user.qdl - gets the user's record (e/g/ bob@fnal.gov) from LDAP fnal/new/rtx.qdl - actual processing of refresh and exchange phases.

 There was a bug in versions of QDL before 1.4 that would not propagate the script args quite faithfully in calls to other scripts.
 This meant that lots of little scripts wouldn't